-How HKS used Thru to build the Cowboys Stadium
+How HKS uses Thru to manage data for large-scale projects, including Cowboys Stadium

 A leader among global architecture firms, HKS employs 900 professionals in 27 offices around the world, and has completed projects in over 1,000 cities in 65 nations.
 HKS is recognized for its ability to create buildings of distinction through its unique design process which involves extensive communication with their clients and collaboration among the company’s network of professionals located around the globe.